Representation types

 Example showing all three representation types

-An example showing a video master, with an access representation and a representation holding a data object resulting from a hypothetical format migration/normalization.
+An example showing a video master, with an access representation and a representation holding a digital object resulting from a hypothetical format migration/normalization.